 For the rest of us, I have this advice:

-- Keep in your purse at all times: a hair brush (winter is windy) and plenty of lip balm and good lotion because winter is a dry cranky skin bitch.
+➤ Keep in your purse at all times: a hair brush (winter is windy), plenty of lip balm, and this amazing lotion because winter is a dry cranky skin bitch.
+This stuff is so thick it takes two hands to squeeze out of the bottle.
+It is the best possible thing this New Englander has found for gross winter skin!

 IN THE END…